 Perry endured these conditions after prison officials credited anonymous allegations suggesting that Perry was planning to engage in gang-related activity.
 But, notwithstanding the fact that Perry disputed even having a gang affiliation, for the next two years he languished in solitary confinement without any meaningful opportunity to contest his placement.

 Perry sued the officials responsible for violating his due process rights by holding him in prolonged solitary confinement without notice of why his housing placement was changed, and without any opportunity to meaningfully contest his placement.
-The district court entered summary judgment for Defendants, concluding that even though there was no question that Perry’s two years in such horrific conditions without meaningful due process protections violated the Constitution, Defendants were entitled to qualified immunity because the law was not clearly established at the time.
+The district court entered summary judgment for Defendants, concluding that Defendants were entitled to qualified immunity because the law was not clearly established at what point during confinement in solitary due process requirements attached and what level of process was due.
 Without counsel, Perry appealed to the First Circuit Court of Appeals, which affirmed on the basis of qualified immunity.

 The MacArthur Justice Center disagreed and petitioned for rehearing en banc, arguing that the Supreme Court long ago held that prisoners may not be placed into prolonged solitary confinement without meaningful due process protections.
 The First Circuit granted our petition, and we, along with co-counsel at Terry Garmey & Associates, raised the same argument in our en banc briefing to the full court.